Disappearance of Dennis Martin: Investigation

 Search efforts, including a separate search by the National Guard and Green Berets found no trace.
 Heavy rains during the first day's search and heavy mist the next days hampered efforts.
 Up to 1,400 people were involved in the search effort, potentially obscuring possible clues.
 Footprints were found in the area, but were dismissed from the possibility of being Martin's by park officials, who determined them to have been left instead by a Boy Scout participating in the search.
 The child-sized footprints led to a stream, where they disappeared.
 The tracks indicated that one foot was barefoot, while the other was in an Oxford (the type of shoe Martin was wearing) or a tennis shoe.
-Retired park ranger and author Dwight McCarter believes that the prints likely belonged to Martin, as the tracks were not part of a group and none of the Boy Scouts were searching while barefoot.
+Retired park ranger and author Dwight McCarter, who participated in the search, believes that the prints likely belonged to Martin, as the tracks were not part of a group and none of the Boy Scouts were searching while barefoot.

 By June 22, 56 sqmi of ground had been covered.
 More than a thousand searchers continued to look until June 26, when the search was cut back.
 The search was abandoned on June 29, after a last search.

 The search was officially closed down on September 14, 1969.
 As of 2025, it is still the largest search in the history of Great Smoky Mountains National Park.

 Aftermath

 Dennis's father offered a US$5,000 reward for information.
 A few years after, a ginseng-hunter claimed to have discovered the scattered skeletal remains of a small child in Big Hollow, Tremont.
 He kept the find to himself until 1985 because of fear that he would be prosecuted for the illegal ginseng.
 A subsequent search turned up nothing.
+The location that the man gave was not far from the footprints that were thought to have belonged to Martin.

 The immense size of the search party was blamed as one of the reasons for its failure.
 The participants were said to be too numerous to manage and often too inexperienced.
-The unsuccessful search for Martin led the National Park Service to review and amend its policies on searches for missing people.
+The unsuccessful search for Martin led the National Park Service to review and amend its policies on searches for missing people, focusing on search parties of a small number of trained individuals instead of trying to maximize the number of participants.